SeldonIO/MLServer/docs/user-guide/parallel-inference.md

 separate GIL).
 This means that we can get full access to the underlying hardware.

+### Overhead

+Managing the Inter-Process Communication (IPC) between the main MLServer process and the inference pool workers brings in some overhead.
+Under the hood, MLServer uses the `multiprocessing` library to implement the distributed processing management, which has been shown to offer the smallest possible overhead when implementating these type of distributed strategies {cite}`zhiFiberPlatformEfficient2020`.

+The extra overhead introduced by other libraries is usually brought in as a trade off in exchange of other advanced features for complex distributed processing scenarios.
+However, MLServer's use case is simple enough to not require any of these.

+Despite the above, even though this overhead is minimised, this **it can still be particularly noticeable for lightweight inference methods**, where the extra IPC overhead can take a large percentage of the overall time.
+In these cases (which can only be assessed on a model-by-model basis), the user has the option to [disable the parallel inference feature](#usage).

+For regular models where inference can take a bit more time, this overhead is usually offset by the benefit of having multiple cores to compute inference on.

 ## Usage

 By default, MLServer will always create an inference pool with 4 workers for